Rank Your Records: Planes Mistaken For Stars' Gared O'Donnell

 With no disrespect, I’d say that describes Planes’ entire existence.

 Yeah, I think it pays back in spades.
 I’d never toot my own horn, but I do feel like all the stuff we’ve done over the years, whether you like it or not, it is uncompromising.
 I think that’s one of the reasons we never achieved large commercial success, because we didn’t play games.
-There was a point after Fuck With Fire where we recorded with At the Drive-In’s manager who was nice to pay for us to do demos with this guy Alex Newport—great engineer, great producer.
+There was a point after Fuck With Fire where we recorded with At the Drive-In’s manager who was nice enough to pay for us to do demos with this guy Alex Newport—great engineer, great producer.
 We went out to Orange County to record and it sounded OK.
 He pulled me aside and said, “Listen, dudes.
 You should just clean up your act a little bit and not be so rough around the edges.”
 And I was like, “No.”

 What made you so stubborn about that?